rishisingh-24/ONLINE_BUS_BOOKING_SYSTEM/README.md

 # ONLINE_BUS_BOOKING_SYSTEM
-This is a project based on online bus booking system using Python.
+This is a project based on online bus booking system using Python and SQL.